-On Dec.
-18, 2019, the House of Representatives voted to impeach Trump on two articles of impeachment, one for abuse of power and the other for obstruction of justice, regarding his alleged efforts to pressure Ukraine's president.
-On Jan.
-13, 2021, the House voted to impeach Trump with “incitement of insurrection” in connection to the Jan.
-6, 2021 attack on the U.S. Capitol by a violent crowd.
+On December 18, 2019, the House of Representatives voted to impeach Trump on two articles of impeachment, one for abuse of power and the other for obstruction of justice, regarding his alleged efforts to pressure Ukraine's president.
+On January 13, 2021, the House voted to impeach Trump for “incitement of insurrection” in connection to the January 6, 2021, attack on the U.S. Capitol by a violent crowd.

-There has been a growing number of calls to impeach Biden for his poorly handled withdrawal from Afghanistan, which left 13 American military personal dead and several injured.
-Biden blamed Trump and Afghanistan security officials for moves that resulted in the Taliban’s control of the nation.
+There have been a growing number of calls to impeach Biden for his poorly handled withdrawal from Afghanistan, which left 13 American military personal dead and several injured.
+Biden blamed Trump and Afghanistan security officials for moves that resulted in the Taliban taking control of the nation.

 Will Joe Biden and Alejandro Mayorkas be impeached?